 Most of the characters tend to use the back doors off the beach, though.
 It’s hilarious to me how they always seem to be open, and people are always walking right in on her without knocking.

-In the video tour I’m going to show you at the end of the post, you’ll see that most of the time there isn’t even glass in those doors (the only exception is winter scenes, when they make it look like there’s frost on them).
+Most of the time there isn’t even glass in those doors (the only exception is winter scenes, when they make it look like there’s frost on them).

 Emily spends a lot of time on this sofa, going through her father’s things and working on her laptop.
 The furniture in this room seems to move around a lot and change periodically.

-I love her kitchen with the wood countertops, beadboard, and glass-front cabinets:
+I love her kitchen with the wood countertops, beadboard, and glass-front cabinets.

 I watched every episode in the first season twice on Netflix to get these screenshots.
 That’s how obsessed I am!